Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: Preliminaries on decomposition spaces

-\begin{blanko}{Conservative ULF functors.} The relevant notion of morphism is that of conservative ULF functor: A simplicial map is called {\em ULF} (unique lifting of factorisations) if it is cartesian on generic face maps, and it is called {\em conservative} if cartesian on degeneracy maps.
-We write {\em cULF} for conservative and ULF, that is, cartesian on all generic maps.
+\begin{blanko}{\culf functors.} For the present purposes, the relevant notion of morphism between decomposition spaces is that of \culf functors, since these induce homomorphisms of the associated incidence coalgebras: a simplicial map (between arbitrary simplicial spaces) is called {\em ULF} (\emph{unique lifting of factorisations}) if the naturality square for every inner coface map is a pullback, and it is called {\em conservative} if the naturality square for every codegeneracy map is a pullback.
+We write {\em \culf} for conservative and ULF, that is, the naturality square for every active map in $\simplexcategory$ is a pullback.

-When $X$ is a Segal space, thought of as a category, the notion of conservative is the classical notion, i.e.~only invertible maps become invertible, and ULF is unique lifting of factorisations.
+For maps between Rezk complete Segal groupoids, such as fat nerves of categories, the notion of conservative is the classical notion, i.e.~only invertible maps are sent to invertible ones, and ULF is a homotopy version of the notion of unique lifting of factorisations. \end{blanko}